GinRyan/RecordWithSpeex/README.md

 # RecordWithSpeex
-Source demo for speex usage.
+Source demo for speex usage on Android.